 Arthritis, injury and repetitive motions are the primary causes of elbow pain, stiffness and limited range of motion.

 At Summit Orthopedic Specialists’ Upper Extremity Center, our highly trained surgical team has experience diagnosing and treating a broad range of elbow problems, such as tennis elbow, bursitis and arthritis.
-Our team utilizes the latest conservative treatments, as well as minimally invasive and traditional elbow surgery to treat both common and complex elbow conditions and injuries.
+Our Sacramento elbow pain treatment providers utilize the latest conservative treatments, as well as minimally invasive and traditional elbow surgery to treat both common and complex elbow conditions and injuries.

 Summit diagnoses and treats a wide range of elbow problems.
 Some of these injuries and conditions are listed below.